tylerdr/sprinter-website/src/pages/about/index.md

     Do you feel like your business is lacking something, but don’t specifically know what?
 Do you recognize that your company could be better, but don’t know how?
 These are two questions that our team of highly-skilled experts are trained to answer.
-We are a tech-based consulting firm of elite problem solvers with the sole mission of improving your business.
 Through accessing feasible modern technology, we are able to implement software solutions that positively impact your overall workflow.
 By steering our focus toward your specific struggles, we begin designing a detailed course of action tailored to fit your company.
   slide2: >-
     Our team is a unique blend of creatives, engineers, and developers who are knowledgeable in both business operations as well as software development.